 - The development of new techniques for the improvement of brain monitoring in the intensive care unit with a focus on detecting epileptiform discharges and ischemia.

-At the start of the programme Biomedical Engineering, you will select a specialization and a corresponding research group.
-The programme consists of a mix of core courses and electives, enabling you to create your own personalized Master’s programme.
+The programme consists of a mix of core courses and electives, enabling you to create your own tailor-made Master’s programme.